-This long-standing EWI holding, which focuses on gene-silencing technology, benefited from a successful readout on its phase three clinical trial in transthyretin-mediated cardiomyopathy.
-While the approval being sought is similar to the company's existing approval for polyneuropathy the trial was relatively high profile given the scale of the opportunity it presents, which could be significantly larger due to the greater population of cardiac patients that are more seriously ill.
+This long-standing EWI holding, which focuses on gene-silencing technology, benefited from a successful readout on its phase three clinical trial in transthyretinmediated cardiomyopathy.
+While the approval being sought is similar to the company's existing approval for polyneuropathy (the simultaneous malfunction of many peripheral nerves throughout the body) the trial was relatively high profile given the scale of the opportunity it presents, which could be significantly larger due to the greater population of cardiac patients that are more seriously ill.